-SECURITIES AND EXCHANGE COMMISSION SEC FORM 17-Q

-QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC RULE 17(2) (b) THEREUNDER
+SECURITIES AND EXCHANGE COMMISSION SEC FORM 17-Q QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC RULE 17(2) (b) THEREUNDER

-1. For the three-month period ending 30 June 20 22 2.
-Commission identification number A2001151 .51 3.
-BIR Tax Identification No. 219-045-668 4.
-Exact name of issuer as specified in its charter Incorporated ) FERRONOUX HOLDINGS, INC. (formerly, AG Finance 5.
-Province, country or other jurisdiction of incomparison of inc poration or organization Metro Manila 6.
-Industry Classification Code: (SEC Use Only) 7.
-Address of issuer's principal office 6th Floor , Pasig City Postal Code 1 Hanston Building, F. Ortigas Jr. Road, Ortigas Center, 605 8.
-Issuer's telephone number, including area code e n/a 9. l year, if changed since last report AG Finance Exchange Road, Ortigas Center, Pasig City 10 .
-Securities registered pursuant to Sections 8 ar nd 12 of the Code, or Sections 4 and 8 of the RSA Title of each Class Number of shares of common stock outstanding Common Stock, P1.00 par value 11 .
-Are any or all of the securities listed on a Sto ck Exchange?
-Ye es [x] No [ ] Pł nilippine Stock Exchange Common Shares 12 .
-Indicate by check mark whether the registran t: Ph of the RSA and RSA Rule 11(a)-1 thereund Section 17 of the Code and SRC Rule 17 thereunder or Sections ler, and Sections 26 and 141 of the Corporation Code of the oths (or for such shorter period the registrant was required to file Ye es [x] No [ ] (b) Has been subject to such filing requ irements for the past ninety (90) days.
+- 1. For the three-month period ending 30 June 2023 - 2.
+Commission identification number A200115151 - 3.
+BIR Tax Identification No. 219-045-668 - 4.
+Exact name of issuer as specified in its charter FERRONOUX HOLDINGS, INC. (formerly, AG Finance Incorporated) - 5.
+Province, country or other jurisdiction of incorporation or organization Metro Manila - 6.
+Industry Classification Code (SEC Use Only) - Address of issuer's principal office 6th Floor, Hanston Building, F. Ortigas Jr. Road, Ortigas Center, Pasig City Postal Code 1605 - 8.
+Issuer's telephone number, including area code $\underline{n/a}$ - 9.
+Former name, former address and former fiscal year, if changed since last report AG Finance Incorporated, Unit 2205A East PSE Centre, Exchange Road, Ortigas Center, Pasig City

+10. Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

+Title of each Class

+Number of shares of common stock outstanding 261,824,002 shares

+11. Are any or all of the securities listed on a Stock Exchange?